Stop the Massachusetts Chainsaw Massacre

 Savoy State Forest, “Shelterwood Logging” New State Road, 2008

-We shall require a substantially new manner of thinking if mankind is to survive. ~Albert Einstein
+We shall require a substantially new manner of thinking if mankind is to survive

 Savoy State Forest, Aerial View, 44 Acre Cut, Bannis Road, 2008